-By querying a smart contract, the system obtains the IPFS hash of a manifest that points to the entirety of the full index.
-End users may subsequently query this index to obtain a list of "everything that ever happened" to an address.
-This allows a user to reconstruct the history of his account(s) without the aid of a third party (assuming they are running their own Ethereum and IPFS nodes).
-Furthermore, the manifest includes enough information to rebuild the index from scratch.
+By querying a smart contract on the Ethereum mainnet, the system obtains the IPFS hash of a manifest that points to the entirety of the index database.
+End users may subsequently query this index to obtain a list of "everything that ever happened" to an address on a given chain.
+This allows a user to reconstruct the history of the account(s) without the need for a third-party API (assuming they are running their own Ethereum and IPFS nodes).
+Furthermore, the manifest includes enough information to rebuild the index from scratch (in the form of a hash to this specification).